guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 </div>
 ```

-## Creating the plugin zip file
+## Packaging the plugin as a zip file

-Simply add the plugin directory inside a kibana folder and zip the file.
+Simply add the plugin directory inside a `kibana` folder and zip the file.
 Do not include the `kibana/target` directory.
 The zip structure is

 ```
 my-plugin_7.7.0.zip